Right in the Night: Critical reception

 Barry Walters from The Advocate wrote that the song "distills Jam & Spoon's most accessible aspects into one flawlessly girly flamenco-style hi-NRG anthem."
-Larry Flick from Billboard described it as a "jumpy, disco/pop ditty that strobes with bright synths and a killer hook."
+Larry Flick from Billboard magazine described it as a "jumpy, disco/pop ditty that strobes with bright synths and a killer hook."
 He noted that "at first, singer Plavka will have you thinking of Madonna, though her own unique tones and nuances eventually shine through.
 She has a field day with the song, more than holding her own against the track's busy array of sound effects."
 In a 1997 review, the magazine called it a "percolating ditty [that] was years ahead of its time, since the groove and synths sound as fresh as ever.
 And the splashes of flamenco guitars are an enticing flavor".
 Annette M. Lai from the Gavin Report felt that "this high-energy tune should have no trouble making its way up the chart soon."
 In his weekly UK chart commentary, James Masterton wrote, "It's combination of a brilliant pop tune and rampant flamenco rhythms should be enough to make it the biggest hit of the next few months."
 On the 1995 re-release he added, "Sweet music to my ears, I love this to bits and commented in these lines back in 1994 that it had the potential to be a No.1 hit – I could still be right."
 British duo Orbital reviewed the song for Melody Maker.
 Paul Hartnoll said, "Wow!
 Euro-disco.
 It sounds like Baccara.
 Yes sir, Jam & Spoon can boogie!"
 He added, "This'd be good horse-riding music.
 It makes me think of Army of Lovers.
 And ABBA.
 All those things."